History of Antigua and Barbuda

 The history of Antigua and Barbuda covers the period from the arrival of the Archaic peoples thousands of years ago to the present day.
 Prior to European colonization, the lands encompassing present-day Antigua and Barbuda were inhabited by three successive Amerindian societies.
-The island was claimed by England, who settled the islands in 1632.
-Under English/British control, the islands witnessed an influx of both Britons and African slaves migrate to the island.
+The island was claimed by England, who colonized the islands in 1632.
+Under English/British control, the islands witnessed an influx of both Britons and African slaves to the island.
 In 1981, the islands were granted independence as the modern state of Antigua and Barbuda.